 Every family is unique in the level of support needed and preference for delivery of information about parenting skills.
 Offer a variety of settings for parental support, from groups to individual, virtual or home-based.
 Connect with your local CCR&R agency to increase the options available to families.
 There is no one option that is better than the others, and it is important to listen to what families need.
 Providing choices will help families find the right format for them and boost engaged participation.

 - Provide information on expanded financial supports.

 Economic stress is a risk factor for child abuse.
 Many families have experienced financial hardships due to COVID-19 and are struggling to meet their basic needs.
-CCR&Rs and child care providers can help by providing information about local supports that address issues such as food insecurity and health care costs, among others.
+CCR&Rs and child care providers can help by providing information about local supports that address issues such as child care subsidy, food insecurity, health care costs, among others.
 For example, government programs like SNAP and WIC provide food assistance while Medicaid can cover health care costs.
 Similarly, local resources like food banks and community health centers can serve families in need.
-There are expanded supports available in some areas due to federal relief funds – encourage the families you serve to access these supports to meet their needs.
+Access information about health insurance as the public health emergency ends.
+Encourage the families you serve to access these local supports that address food insecurity, health care costs, and other essentials to meet their needs.
 Child Care Aware® of America’s state-by-state resource map is a starting point for the resources available in your area.